PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 # ...
 ```

-We "increase" the y position to go down since y goes downwards (as you saw previously).
-We also increase y by 0.5 because otherwise it won't fall as fast.
+We "increase" the y position to move the cube down (since y goes downwards).

 Now, if you want this code to actually do something we need to "make" the object.
-To make a "new" `Game` object we use the following code.
+To "make" a new `Game` object we use the following code.

 ```py
 import pyxel